tu0m/webportal/README.md

 - [ ] Themes / change color scheme
     - Auto based on wallpaper?
 - [ ] Scaling
     - 1x, 2x, 3x
     - For television use / public places / etc ?
 - [ ] Hide widgets on idle (option)
+- [x] Save to localStorage
+    - [ ] Ability to share configuration file (parseable ?URL thingy, share code, QR?)
+    - [ ] Ability to save config to server and have a real up-to-date shareable URL